Koha-Community/kohadocs/en/source/02_administration.rst

        **Important**

        Coce does not come bundled with Koha.
-Your Koha install with not already have a Coce server set up.
+Your Koha install will not already have a Coce server set up.
 Before enabling this functionality you will want to be sure to have a Coce server set up.
 Instructions on installing and setting up Coce can be found